krishnenduroy52/status-code-0/Readme.md

 </p>

 > ### Note:
-> Contributors : Krisnendu Roy, Indrajit Pal, Nivas
+> Contributors : Krisnendu Roy, Indrajit Pal and Nivas

 <h1> Some features of our platform </h1>